 Note that Question 9c had not been explicitly investigated in any EMC supported research projects prior to 2024, so this is the first project proposing to address this CMQ (see the EMC Research Projects, Research Themes, and Critical Monitoring Questions Matrix [EMC 2024e]).

 Board staff began working with the project PIs to obtain required documentation to develop grant agreements on through the grants program in September 2024.
 The grant agreement for EMC-2024-004 was signed and finalized on December 23, while additional budget details were still being configured for project EMC-2024-001 at the end of 2024.
-Project PIs may begin work on their projects as soon as grant agreements are finalized.
+Project PIs may begin work on their projects as soon as grant agreements are signed.

 Monitor progress on EMC-funded or EMC-supported monitoring projects and share relevant publications.